stormpath/stormpath.github.io/source/rest/quickstart/index.markdown

     byte[] bytes = concatenated.to_byte_array();
     String value = base64_encode( bytes );

-For example, if you used the the `jlpicard` username and `Changeme1` password above when creating your first account, you might compute the `value` using [OpenSSL](http://www.openssl.org/) this way:
+For example, if you used the the `tk421` username and `Changeme1` password above when creating your first account, you might compute the `value` using [OpenSSL](http://www.openssl.org/) this way:

     echo -n "tk421:Changeme1" | openssl base64